hb9ssb/trx-control/README.md

 A special simulator transceiver driver exists for development and testing purposes.

+## trx-control on Matrix

+There is a Matrix room #trx-control:matrix.org to discuss trx-control.

 ## More information

 More information can be found the wiki at